Techniques to use to help calm down a student who may be angry or upset.

 Be in control of yourself

-- Appear calm, centered and self-assured even though you don’t feel it.
+- Appear calm, centered, and self-assured even though you don’t feel it.
 Relax facial muscles and look confident.
 Your anxiety can make the student feel anxious and unsafe and that can escalate aggression.

 - Use a modulated, low monotonous tone of voice (our normal tendency is to have a high pitched, tight voice when scared or nervous).

-- Do not be defensive-even if the comments or insults are directed at you, they are not about you.
+- Do not be defensive.
+Even if the comments or insults are directed at you, they are not about you.
 Do not defend yourself or anyone else from insults, curses or misconceptions about their roles.

 - Be aware of any resources available for back up.
 Know that you have the choice to leave, tell the student to leave, or call the UW Police Department (911) should de-escalation not be effective.

 - Be very respectful even when firmly setting limits or calling for help.
 The agitated individual is very sensitive to feeling shamed and disrespected.
-We want him/her to know that it is not necessary to show us that they must be respected.
+We want the student to know that it is not necessary to show us that they must be respected.
 We automatically treat them with dignity and respect.